 Check for small shoots

 As the dragon fruit reaches the flowering stage, if you notice some small little branches still shooting out, this may suggest an excess amount of nitrogen in the soil.
 The little shoot-outs look something like this:

 These small shoots suck up nutrients from the flowers' intake.
 In some cases, they make the flowers smaller & drop off.
 If you look at the flowering pitahaya trees, they don't usually have these little "bunny ears".
 If that's the case, it may not be a good sign.

 A possible solution is to cut off these little guys.
 And if you're fertilizing the plants, try to reduce the amount of nitrogen.

 Look out for rain

 Rain, with its high humidity, can be an invite for fungi & insects to come party along.
 If your plants have some excess food (with the high nutrients in the rain), then they may be a more yummy target.
 Rain + overwatering can cause flower dropping & fruit cracking.

 Check the fallen flowers if they have some mushy, black stuff inside and around.
 Does it smell a bit off?
 Many times the rainwater can get into the flower, causing it to rot & eventually fall off.

 To protect the flowers from rotting, growers actually pull the flowers off 3-4 days after they bloom.
 The pulled off flowers (if not infected) are thrown around the plants as mulch.
 If they have been slightly rotted, they take it far away from the growing area.

 Sometimes, growers intentionally pick the flowers early.
-On some mountainous areas, people use the flowers as garnish or in making salads.
+On some mountainous areas, people use the flowers as garnish or to make salads.
 Dried dragon fruit flowers also make good tea.
-To know if flowers are good to pick, check for this line.
+To know if flowers are good to pick, check for this line in the picture below.
 It's the line between the green vs yellow parts.